Firas Al-Khatib: Shanghai Shenhua

 He left Iraq to join Sergio Batista's Chinese Super League side Shanghai Shenhua at February 2013.
 He scored his first goal in his Chinese Super League debut.

 Return to Al Arabi

 He became a free agent at the end of the 2013–14 football season and returned to Kuwait.
 He declined an offer from Kuwait SC and joined Al-Arabi SC on a 2-year deal.

-During the first derby against Al-Salmiya SC, Al-Khatib scored his 100th league goal, but Al-Arabi SC lost the match 3–2.
+During the first derby against Al-Salmiya, Al-Khatib scored his 100th league goal, but Al-Arabi SC lost the match 3–2.

 Al-Khatib ended the season with 20 goals and shared the VIVA Premier League 2014–15 top league scorer with Patrick Fabiano.
 His total goal tally in all competitions was 24 goals.
 In 2015–16, he was selected in the VIVS Premier League 1st Team alongside teammate Ali Maqseed.
 Al-Khatib also won the VPL Golden Boot and top scorer of Al-Arabi with 27 goals; his highest tally in any season with any team.